-At September 30, 2020, the Authority's investment in money market funds were rated AAAm, by Standard & Poor's and Aaa to Aaa-mf by Moody's Investors Service.
-The Authority's investments in commercial paper were not rated by Standard & Poor's and Moody's Investors Service.
-The Authority's investments in Government agency securities were rated AA- to AAA by Standard & Poor's and A1 to Aaa by Moody's Investors Service.
+At September 30, 2021, the Authority's investment in money market funds were rated AAAm, by Standard & Poor's and Aaa to Aaa-mf by Moody's Investors Service.
+The Authority's investments in commercial paper were not rated by Standard & Poor's or Moody's Investors Service.
+The Authority's investments in Government agencies and securities were rated AA- to AAA by Standard & Poor's and Aa3 to Aaa by Moody's Investors Service.

 Concentration of Credit Risk - The Authority places no limit on the amount that may be invested in one issuer.
-At September 30, 2020, more that 5.0% of the Authority's investments were invested in: Goldman Financial Square Money Market #524 (62.49%); Federated Government Obligation #5 (20.58%); and the State of California (6.62%).
+At September 30, 2021, more than 5.0% of the Authority's investments were invested in: Goldman Financial Square Money Market #524 (57.88%); Federated Government Obligation #5 (19.11%); Chesham Financial Ltd (8.90%) and State of California (5.09%).

 Custodial Credit Risk - The Authority does not have a custodial credit risk policy.
 The custodial credit risk for investments is the risk that, in the event of the failure of a depository financial institution or other counterparty, the Authority will not be able to recover the value of an investment or collateral securities that are in the possession of an outside party.
-For the year ended September 30, 2020, all investments of the Authority were held in the name of The Bank of New York Trust Company, N.A. as Trustee for the Authority.
+For the year ended September 30, 2021, all investments of the Authority were held in the name of The Bank of New York Trust Company, N.A. as Trustee for the Authority.
 Investments in the trust accounts are limited to the investments permitted by the trust indenture.